Malaspina family: History

 The founder of the Malaspina family was Oberto I, who became the count of Luni in 945.
-Oberto I was appointed as the marquis of the March of Genoa under the Italian king Berengario II in 951 and he became a count palatine in 953.
+Oberto I was created the marquis of the March of Genoa under the Italian king Berengar II in 951 and he became a count palatine in 953.

-Oberto I had two children; Oberto II, who inherited the title of count of Luni from his father, and Adalberto I, whose offspring founded the Pallavicino and the Cavalcabò families.
-Oberto II had four children; Bertha of Milan, the spouse of the King of Italy Arduino; Ugo, count of Milan; Albert Azzo I, count of Luni whose offspring founded the Este family branches of Hannover and Brunswick; and Oberto Obizzo I, progenitor of the lineage of the Malaspinas.
+Oberto I had two sons; Oberto II, who succeeded his father as count of Luni, and Adalberto I, whose offspring founded the Pallavicino and the Cavalcabò families.
+Oberto II had four children; Bertha of Milan, the wife of the King of Italy Arduino; Ugo, count of Milan; Albert Azzo I, count of Luni and Margrave of Milan, whose offspring founded the Este family branches of Hanover and Brunswick; and Oberto Obizzo I, progenitor of the lineage of the Malaspinas.

 In 1004, Oberto Obizzo I fought beside his brother-in-law King Arduino against the Count Bishops of Luni: this was the first of many conflicts between the family and the governors of the Roman-founded city.
 Oberto Obizzo I had a son, Albert I. Albert I also had a son, Oberto Obizzo II (d.
-1090), the father of Alberto Malaspina (d.
-1140), who was the first member of the family to be called Malaspina; for this reason he is sometimes considered the true founder of the family.
+1090), the father of Alberto Malaspina (died 1140), who was the first member of the family to be called Malaspina; for this reason he is sometimes considered the true founder of the family.

 The surname Malaspina means "bad thorn" or "ill-willed thorn" in Italian; some historians believe the surname originated in the time of Ancus Marcius as some paintings in the halls of castle of Fosdinovo may suggest.
-Other historians believe the name may have originated from a legend regarding the death of an enemy, King Merovingio Teodeberto I. The legend, which is narrated on five sandstone tiles at the entry gate of the Malaspina castle of Godiasco, tells how the king was killed with a thorn.
+Other historians believe the name may have originated from a legend regarding the death of an enemy, King Merovingio Theudebert I. The legend, which is narrated on five sandstone tiles at the entry gate of the Malaspina castle of Godiasco, tells how the king was killed with a thorn.
 Others believe the name originated from the remarkably bad attitude of Albert Malaspina or some of his relatives held with others.

 Albert Malaspina extended the family's possessions towards the Apennine Mountains near Lunigiana, starting a conflict with Genoa and the Bishops of Luni.
 The 1124 peace treaty of Lucca references the division of goods between the descendants of Oberto Obizzo I, who in time gave birth to several European noble families; Brunswick, Estens, Pallavicino and the marquises of Massa, Sardinia and Corsica, as well as the Malaspinas.